- 🥇

 Kalshi

 That does not mean zero controversy.
-It means the legal structure is much clearer than with crypto-native alternatives.
+It means the legal structure is much clearer than it is for crypto-native alternatives.

 Polymarket should not be explained to US beginners as if it has the same legal posture as Kalshi.